How to Create a Custom Keyboard Layout in Windows 10

 3. Use Microsoft Keyboard Layout Creator

-Let’s see how we can download Microsoft Keyboard Layout Creator and create our own keyboard layouts from scratch using this app.
+All you need to do is download Microsoft Keyboard Layout Creator and then you can create your own keyboard layouts from scratch using it.